frederic-perez/AmE-dictionary/data/idioms.md

 __walk someone through__
 __walk the line__ :dart::three: To remain neutral rather than committing to a particular position, view, or thing. _When my kids fight, I try to walk the line rather than siding with one of them._
 __walk the walk__ :dart::two::hammer:
+__walk the wire__ To navigate a delicate or precarious situation.
+It implies taking risks and balancing between different challenges or conflicting demands.
 __walk through__
 __walk your talk__ To back up one’s boastful talk with meaningful actions.
 (A compressed version of the largely American, “If you’re going to talk the talk, you have to walk the walk,” or, “You talk the talk, but can you walk your walk?” and other such iterations.) _This consultant has sold us on some pretty radical ideas, but it remains to be seen whether he can walk his talk._
 __walking distance__